fireball777/Superstore-Investment-Analysis/README.md

 ### Recommendations

 Recommendations for Superstore include optimisation of pricing strategies based on the observed correlation between discount and profit.
 Use data-driven insights to enhance product performance, particularly in high-performing categories like phones and chairs.
-Also, superstore could streamline the supply chain and inventory management based on delivery days analysis.
+Also, Superstore could streamline the supply chain and inventory management based on delivery days analysis.
 The store can Implement dynamic delivery solutions, emphasising same-day delivery for top-selling categories.
 Then again, Superstore can tailor marketing initiatives to capitalise on strengths identified in the top subcategory sales and explore phased geographic expansion strategies targeting regions with growth potential.
 Finally, the store can establish a continuous monitoring framework with agile adaptation strategies whilst developing a robust investor communication plan with Walmart.
-Walmart is advised to consider a phased investment approach while strengthening superstore’s business processes.
+Walmart is advised to consider a phased investment approach while strengthening Superstore’s business processes.

 ### Limitations